techidaily/site-games-able/source/_posts/how-to-change-regions-on-your-nintendo-switch.md

  Changing regions on your Nintendo Switch differs depending on what you want to do.
 If you want to play a game bought in another country, you need to change your region via the**System Settings** on your Switch.
 This is the only way to play games from another region.

  But if you want to browse the eShop in another region you'll need to create a new Nintendo account.
-This will allow you to play region-locked games or access regional discounts to[save money on Switch games](https://www.makeuseof.com/how-to-save-money-on-nintendo-switch-games/) , as the Nintendo eShop always defaults to the region associated with your account.
+This will allow you to play region-locked games or access regional discounts to [save money on Switch games](https://www.makeuseof.com/how-to-save-money-on-nintendo-switch-games/) , as the Nintendo eShop always defaults to the region associated with your account.

 ![A photo of a Nintendo Switch with accessories and red and blue Joy Cons](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/stock-switch.jpg)